hatewx/smtp-mail-sender/README.md

 + Python

-  `smtplib` and `email` module is builtin for python, no extra dependency is needed.
+  `smtplib` and `email` module is builtin for python, no extra dependencies is needed.